Keto Banana Walnut Bread may seem like an oxymoron, but I promise, this loaf will not end the world any time soon.

 Keto Banana Walnut Bread Recipe: Ingredients

-3 Real Bananas (Medium Size) 2 Cups Almond Flour 3 Large Eggs 1/2 Cup Walnuts 1/4 Cup Olive Oil (coconut oil or butter can also be used) 1 Tsp Baking Soda Pinch of salt Coconut Oil
+3 Real Bananas (Medium Size) 2 Cups Almond Flour 3 Large Eggs ½ Cup Walnuts ¼ Cup Olive Oil (coconut oil or butter can also be used) 1 teaspoon Baking Soda Pinch of salt Coconut Oil

 Low-Carb Banana Bread Recipe: Directions